 But artificial intelligence actually comes in many forms, and its uses in online e-commerce can revolutionize the way e-commerce brands attract and retain customers.

 As the e-commerce marketplace continues its rapid rate of growth of around 20% per year, it’ll be ever more important for e-commerce stores to be ahead of the competition to cut down on their costs and be more efficient.

-New AI software like Metisa can now save you both time and money by automating complex processes previously done manually.
+New AI software can now save you both time and money by automating complex processes previously done manually.
 They can analyze the behavior of customers and use this information to create specific, personalized content for them.
 They can realize trends and patterns exhibited by customers that would’ve otherwise been missed.